thegworld/gtx-browser/docs/fuchsia/gtests.md

 ### Core

-By default, Fuchsia Core Product configurations do **not** support running Chromium tests.
-Similarly, the Core images provided with the Fuchsia SDK are unable to run Chromium tests.
+By default, Fuchsia Core Product configurations do **not** support running GTx Browser tests.
+Similarly, the Core images provided with the Fuchsia SDK are unable to run GTx Browser tests.
 (In the future, it may be possible to run them on such images [with a corresponding TUF repo](https://crbug.com/1033794).)

-When working with a local Fuchsia Core build, there are have two options for running Chromium tests.
+When working with a local Fuchsia Core build, there are have two options for running GTx Browser tests.
 1. **Combined repo**: Follow the instructions in
 [Run on a device paved with Fuchsia built from source](#run-on-a-device-paved-with-fuchsia-built-from-source).
 2. **Packages in base**: Add the